 Influenza, with watery, frothy expectoration, running at the nose, great sleepiness.
-For the fever and bruised feeling in the back, the limbs, or the bones, give Ferr. phos. alternately.
-These salts when used early, will often prevent the development of the disease.
+For the fever and bruised feeling in the back, the limbs, or the bones, give Ferric phosphate alternately.

-Intertrigo, soreness of skin of children, with watery symptoms, also Sodium phosphate.
+Intertrigo, soreness of skin, also of children with watery secretions, Sodium phosphate, with acidity, Sodium sulphate with bilious exudations.